-'''

-{server sleep:disable}

-- block the PC from sleeping

-- allow the PC to sleep normally

-- reset to the current TC Server "Block PC
+{server sleep:disable} block the PC from sleeping {server sleep:enable} allow the PC to sleep normally {server sleep:reset} - reset to the current TC Server "Block PC sleep/hibernate" se etting

-'''

-sleep/hibernate" setting

 Note that these commands will not change the TouchControl Server "Block PC sleep/hibernate" setting, thus allowing you to temporarily override the server setting.
-Either use the :reset command above, or restart TC Server to re-sync the PC's sleep setting with the TouchControl Server setting value.
+Either use the :reset command above, or restart TC Server to re-synch the PC's sleep setting with the TouchControl Server setting value.